dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path`.
 The type of jar is not important, you can load from classpath both regular jar and modular jar.
 If you load modular jar, its `module-info.java` would be ignored, and it would behave just like regular jar file.
 Classes of UM can read all exported packages of all modules loaded from `--module-path`, yet because UM doesn't have a name, no module can use its packages.
 Access rules:
 * NM can have access all types from AM, but should require it in it's `module-info.java` file by its name, and exported/opened packages from other NM
+  * sealed class should have all subclasses in the same named module - so even if you export it, no other named module can reuse it, because to reuse - other module should have the same class that was defined in the original module, and this will cause compilation/running error
 * AM can access: only exported packages from NM, and all packages from other AM, [all packages from UM](/code/modular/script.sh) - here `calculator.jar` which loaded as AM, is accessing class from `printer.jar` which is loaded as UN.cd
   * AM implicitly exports all of its types
 * UM can access all types from both NM and AM, and all packages from other UM